Jefferson Lerma: 2017–18 season

-On 21 August 2017, he made his return to the top-flight of Spanish football at home against Villareal CF, where Lerma played the entire match as his team secured a 1–0 victory.
+On 21 August 2017, he made his return to the top-flight of Spanish football at home against Villarreal CF, where Lerma played the entire match as his team secured a 1–0 victory.
 Throughout the first half of the season, a muscle injury would ultimately prevent Lerma from disputing nine league matches.
 On 26 February 2018, Lerma made his return upon recovery against Real Betis.
 On 31 March, Lerma provided an assist for José Luis Morales' decisive equalizing goal against Girona away from home.
 On 13 May, Lerma took part in Levante's historic win against FC Barcelona, which ended 5–4 at Levante's Estadi Ciutat de València.
 Lerma's team eventually finished 15th at the end of the season, thus maintaining a spot in Spain's top flight.

 AFC Bournemouth

 2018–19 season

 On 7 August 2018, Lerma joined Premier League club AFC Bournemouth for a club record transfer fee of €30 million.
 On 1 September, he made his debut for Bournemouth playing 88 minutes in a 2–0 loss against Chelsea.
 On 1 October during a league match against Crystal Palace, Lerma was fouled in the penalty area which resulted in a penalty being award to Bournemouth.
 Junior Stanislas successfully converted the decisive penalty which helped Bournemouth win the match 2–1.
 Lerma scored his first goal for the club in a 2–1 defeat against Newcastle United on 10 November 2018.
 He scored on the final day of his first season at the club in a 5–3 defeat away to Crystal Palace.
 Lerma established himself as a fan favourite player, due to his tough-tackling, no-nonsense style of play, as well as an important part of the Bournemouth team during his first season in the Premier League; making a total of 32 appearances across all competitions and scoring two goals in the league.
 Conclusively, Bournemouth would end the Premier League season in 13th place.